 In this webinar, they remind emerging young artists that they too have talent that can be used to inspire others.
 As well as watching their GEM webinar, check out Jay’s and Amy’s passions and successful creative outlets!

 Rutaba first encountered GEM as a participant in GEM’s Arts and Health program at the 2019 Karachi Biennale (GEMAH-KB19).
-She is a Karachi-based architectural student and mural artist currently working to channel her emotions into art and design and spread joy through it.
+She is a Karachi-based architect and mural artist currently working to channel her emotions into art and design and spread joy through it.
 She shifted her mindset to incorporate a creative outlet with the help of GEM and has redirected her life at a critical stage in her career with the right support.

 In this fantastic webinar, Rutaba shares her story of how GEM’s coaching tools and, more importantly, our local and overseas community have propelled her forward into a life worth living.
 In addition, Rutaba expresses how she lacked the self-belief that she could become a professional artist.